gdragotto/mlx-gpt2/README.md

 To download the data used to train (small-117M.test.jsonl and small-117M.train.jsonl), please follow [the instructions here](https://github.com/openai/gpt-2-output-dataset) and put the dataset in a new folder called "data".

 ### Estimated Training Time
-On a Mac Pro M3 and with the small-117M training set, an epoch takes around 2h and 45' to train.
+On a Mac Pro M3, 11 cores active and with the small-117M training set, an epoch takes around 2h and 45' to train.
 To train the model for roughly 20 epochs, it will take roughly 57 hours.
 It's a nice weekend task you can perform while you're doing something else 😇

 ## Table of Contents